limitlessloop/vets.gov-status/_boards/healthrecords.md

     icon: phone
     text: Veterans can download their medical records from any device

-  - name: Weekly downloads of Veteran records
+  - name: Average weekly downloads of Veteran records
     layout: basic
     datapoint: 662
     context: since public launch in July 2017